Zuccotti Park: History

-The site was the location of the first coffeehouse in colonial New York City, The King's Arms which opened under the ownership of Lieutenant John Hutchins in 1696.
+The site was the location of the first coffeehouse in colonial New York City, The King's Arms, which opened under the ownership of Lieutenant John Hutchins in 1696.
 It stood on the west side of Broadway between Crown (now Liberty) Street and Little Queen (now Cedar) Street.
-On November 5, 1773, summoned by the Sons of Liberty, a huge crowd assembled outside the coffee house to denounce the Tea Act, and agents of the East India Trading Company who were handling cargoes of dutied tea.
+On November 5, 1773, summoned by the Sons of Liberty, a huge crowd assembled outside the coffee house to denounce the Tea Act and agents of the East India Trading Company who were handling cargoes of dutied tea.
 It was perhaps the first public demonstration in opposition to the Tea Act in the American colonies.

 The park was created in 1968 or the early 1970s by Pittsburgh-based United States Steel, after the property owners negotiated its creation with city officials, in return for a height bonus for an adjacent building at the time of its construction.
 The structure, One Liberty Plaza, replaced the demolished Singer Building and City Investing Building.

 The park is home to a signpost for Temple Street, a "ghost street" which appeared on Manhattan maps as early as 1695, but was redeveloped out of existence by the early 1970s.

 September 11 attacks and renovation

 The park was one of the few open spaces with tables and seats in the Financial District.
 Located one block from the World Trade Center, it was covered with debris, and subsequently used as a staging area for the recovery efforts after the destruction of the World Trade Center on September 11, 2001.
 As part of the Lower Manhattan rebuilding efforts, the park was regraded, trees were planted, and the tables and seating restored.
 Those who were working in the Zuccotti Park staging area of the recovery efforts, along with those who were living and working South of Houston Street in the months after the 9/11 attacks, have continued to develop cancers and other illnesses, for which they can seek compensation through the 9/11 Victim Compensation Fund.
-Located near Zuccotti Park is the law firm of Pitta & Baione LLP, which serves as a local office for those who were impacted by these events and are seeking legal recourse.